AndrewJBateman/ionic-angular-btmdrawer/README.md

 ## :computer: Code Examples

-* extract from `drawer.component.ts` to gently open or close the drawer when html button is toggled
+* extract from `drawer.component.ts` to gently open or close the drawer when HTML button is toggled

 ```typescript
 // Function activated by html button to open drawer if closed and vice-versa